This is an unprecedented time for us. For you. For everyone.

 Advice for Sellers

-When it comes to real estate showings during the coronavirus outbreak, sellers have the most questions about how to keep their family safe.
+When it comes to real estate showings during the coronavirus outbreak, sellers have the most questions about how to keep their families safe.
 Here are our recommendations:

 - No open houses!
 There’s absolutely no reason to open the doors to groups of people that may or may not be qualified to purchase.
 Serious buyers will make an appointment.